LivingGarden/LivingGarden.github.io/problem.md

 	<img src="../images/overview/osm2ge2.png">
 	<figcaption>Bing Map Imagery and OpenStreetMap Image of Kediri and Jakarta, respectively.
 The dark tan polygons are descriptions of Jakarta’s buildings which were added to OSM.</figcaption>
 </figure>

-To assist USGS's Volcano Disaster Assistance Program, USAID/OFDA's Indonesian programs, and the broader humanitarian community's capacity to plan and respond to eruptions at the target volcanoes, a data creation event centered around the OpenStreetMap platform may be an optimal way to both create data and engage the local Indonesian community.
-This event would promote the creation of data on the location and distribution of buildings, roads and agricultural fields.
-Volunteers would either map a 50 km radius around the volcano or major adjacent cities.